 The second $250 scholarship winner, Stephanie M., is studying Business Administration at Bethel University in her hometown of Memphis.

 Stephanie writes that, “I was that little girl that was made fun of simply because of who I was.
 I had just been diagnosed with a severe form of dyslexia, rendering it nearly impossible to read or write.
 I have quelled these hardships with the constant support of my mother and my passion for learning.”

-These essays were submitted to Birth Injury Justice for our 2014 Birth Injury Justice Scholarship.
+These essays were submitted to The Becker Law Firm for our 2014 The Becker Law Firm Scholarship.
 As of Jan.
 1, 2015, this scholarship is no longer being offered.
 We are honored to have received so many heartening and inspiring stories from all over the country.
 Thanks to all that applied.